Kathie Lee Gifford: Live! with Regis and Kathie Lee

-On June 24, 1985, Gifford replaced Ann Abernathy as co-host of The Morning Show on WABC-TV with Regis Philbin.
+On June 24, 1985, Gifford replaced Ann Abernethy as co-host of The Morning Show on WABC-TV with Regis Philbin.
 The program went into national broadcast in 1988 as Live! with Regis and Kathie Lee, and Gifford became well known across the country.
 Throughout the 1990s, morning-TV viewers watched her descriptions of life at home with her sportscaster husband Frank, son Cody, and daughter Cassidy.

 In 1990, when TV Guide held a poll for readers to select the most beautiful woman on television, Live! presented a week-long mock campaign to garner votes for Gifford.
 Gifford wound up winning the poll, receiving more than four times as many votes as the runners-up, Jaclyn Smith and Nicollette Sheridan.

 Philbin and Gifford were jointly nominated eight years in a row (1993 to 2000) for Outstanding Talk Show Host during the Daytime Emmy Awards.
 Gifford decided to leave the show in 2000.
 She explained that filling in for Carol Burnett on Broadway and guest-hosting Late Show with David Letterman had inspired her to pursue more challenging work.
 The day after she hosted Late Show on February 24, 2000, she told Regis she had decided to leave Live!.
 Her last episode aired on July 28, 2000.

 Today with Kathie Lee and Hoda

 On March 31, 2008, NBC announced that Gifford was to join its morning show, Today, as co-host of the fourth hour titled Today with Kathie Lee and Hoda, alongside Hoda Kotb.
 This marked her return to morning television; in many markets, she aired directly after her old show, currently called Live with Kelly and Mark.
 Because the fourth hour of Today airs live at 10:00 am ET, and Live with Kelly and Ryan airs live at 9:00 am ET, Gifford's hour did not compete directly with her former show in most markets.
 Kotb and Gifford replaced Ann Curry and Natalie Morales.
 In the weeks prior to Gifford's arrival, ratings indicated 1.9 million viewers of the fourth hour of Today.
 As of 2014, the fourth hour of Today with Gifford and Kotb averaged 2.15 million total viewers, an increase of 13 percent over the 2008 ratings.
 On December 11, 2018, it was announced that she would be leaving Today in April 2019.
 Her final Today Show appearance was on April 5, 2019, with a party, including a video by her children Cody and Cassidy Gifford.
-In 2019, they won the Daytime Emmy Award for Outstanding Informative Talk Show Host.
+In 2019, Gifford and Kotb won the Daytime Emmy Award for Outstanding Informative Talk Show Host.